TheSave-afk/Clock-Driven-Scheduling/README.md

 # Clock-Driven-Scheduling
-Developing of a real time scheduling system that  execute a set of periodic tasks and perform one aperiodic task according to a clock driven approach, using a static scheduling algorithm that provides the system with a feasible schedule.
+Developing of a real time scheduling system that  execute a set of periodic tasks and perform one aperiodic task according to a clock driven approach, using a static scheduling algorithm.
 The release of the aperiodic task occours sporadically during the system operations.

 How the system works?